 Is a Trust Public record?

-No, a Trust is not a public record and this is why most grantors choose a Trust over a Will.
+No, a Trust is not a public record and this is why most Trustors choose a Trust over a Will.

-Now, when the Trustee/Settlor has passed away, the Trust becomes irrevocable straightaway, meaning, it is no longer changeable.
-If you are a beneficiary of a trust, then it’s at this point you have statutory rights as a beneficiary right.
-If you are the Trustee, you now have a legal duty to keep the beneficiaries of the Trust informed how the trust assets are being managed.
+Note: When the Trustor/Settlor passes away, the Trust becomes irrevocable straightaway, meaning, it is no longer changeable.
+If you are a beneficiary of a trust, then it’s at this point you have statutory rights as a beneficiary.
+If you are the Trustee, you now have a legal duty to keep the beneficiaries of the Trust informed how the trust assets will be managed.

 First, have knowledge on your side.
 Should you need counsel, because you feel a lack of transparency from the Trustee, then best to seek a trust litigation attorney.
 Under California Probate Code Section 16061.7, the Trustee has 60 days after the Settlor/Trustor’s death with a real copy of the Trust documents, including any amendments.

 The best practice is to stay in front of the curve by sending an email or letter to the Trustee that you are aware of the 60 days and would appreciate the true copy of the Trust documents.
 Hopefully, this suffices, but if you don’t receive the Trust document, then its time to ratchet it up.
 Let the Trustee(s) know you may seek counsel, and petition with the courts to receive your copy and that any costs, i.e., attorney fees, etc., will be paid by them.

 What Should a Beneficiary Expect from the Trustee at the initial stages?